codesandbox/docs/packages/projects-docs/pages/learn/repositories/editors.md

 <Video src="../../vscode-following.mp4" />
 <br/>
-## Reviewing PRs in VSCode
+## Reviewing PRs in VS Code

-You can review PRs directly from VSCode while connected to CodeSandbox.
+You can review PRs directly from VS Code while connected to CodeSandbox.
 To do this, you should install the [GitHub App of CodeSandbox](/learn/integrations/github-app).
-With this app, every PR will have a link to open the branch in VSCode.
+With this app, every PR will have a link to open the branch in VS Code.

 We also recommend to install the [GitHub Pull Request](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) extension, and configure it as a default extension in your user settings (as outlined [here](#default-user-extensions)).
 With this extension you can put comments on GitHub directly from your editor.